Nin0n/Granolar/README.md

-# Granolar
+# Granular

-Granolar is a machine learning project that reconstructs grains of sound, it is executable with Python3.
+Granular is a machine learning project that reconstructs grains of sound, it is executable with Python3.

 ## Installation